diegoferigo/WB-Toolbox/README.md

 ### Citing this work

-Please cite the following publication if you are using WB-Toolbox for your own research and/or robot controllers:
+Please cite the following publication if you are using Whole-Body Toolbox for your own research and/or robot controllers:

 > Romano F., Traversaro S., Pucci D., Nori F.<br>
 > **A Whole-Body Software Abstraction layer for Control Design of free-floating Mechanical Systems**<br>